 - frozen or over ice – You can also serve this zero-proof espresso martini over ice, though it’s not as traditional.

-- rim the glass - You can also garnish the rim of the glass by dipping it in simple syrup and then rimming the glass with vanilla sugar.
+- get the garnish– Make sure to garnish each virgin espresso martini with three espresso beans, symbolizing health, wealth, and happiness.
+You can also garnish the rim of the glass by dipping it in simple syrup and then rimming the glass with vanilla bean sugar.

 ℹ️ troubleshooting tips